 12) Can we retrieve the data which has been deleted from the SQLite database?
 If yes, how?

 We can retrieve the data only if we have a backup copy of the data.
 To retrieve the deleted data, SQLITE SECURE DELETE command is used.

 .dump command in SQLite is used to dump all the data stored in the database.
 On dumping, the data is deleted forever and cannot be retained again.

-14) What are views and indexes in SQLite?
+14) What are the views and indexes in SQLite?

-Views in table refer to the composition of table in the form of all of the rows from one or more tables.
+Views in the table refer to the composition of the table in the form of all of the rows from one or more tables.